Red Hen Publications

 That was all the way back in the year 2000.
 Rather a lot of readers have since postulated various developmental and/or learning disabilities in connection with both of these matters.
 We have been shown nothing in canon that would absolutely contradict any of these postulations.

-Somewhat more recently, on one of my listgroups there was a debate running off-and-on which started some months before DHs came out, as to whether Albus himself might have had Asperger’s syndrome.
+Somewhat more recently, on one of my listgroups there was a debate running off-and-on begining some months before DHs came out, as to whether Albus himself might have had Asperger’s syndrome.

 Because, for all his cleverness, he certainly doesn’t seem to understand people’s feelings very well, or to really know how to relate to people, or to treat people appropriately, if it comes to that.
 And as pointed out by the “list mom” he seems completely careless of how his behavior comes across to other people, even when that carelessness clearly harms his own interests.